 The Friends of Haw Park Wood & Wintersett aim to preserve, enhance and promote Haw Park Wood as a natural woodland and Anglers Park for the benefit of local people and wildlife.

 There are many ways this can be achieved, the most simple is by becoming a member.
-As a member you could volunteer for working parties, spread the word by distributing leaflets or giving talks, help with fund-raising activities, supply ideas, or just come coming along to meetings to have your say and vote on decisions taken.
+As a member you could volunteer for working parties, spread the word by distributing leaflets or giving talks, help with fund-raising activities, supply ideas, or just come coming along to meetings to have your say.

 Green Flag Award: